 “That was the start of an arduous process that would lead me to having double jaw surgery,” says Sandy.

 “Dr. Rampazzo went above and beyond to give me the opportunity to live a more functional life with less pain.
 For the first time in my life, I can speak without forcing my jaw forward and I can eat without biting my tongue and cheeks and dropping food from my mouth.”

 Her local oral maxillofacial surgeon suggested chin augmentation that would help balance her face, as her lower jaw had receded more and more over time.
 Sandy didn’t agree with this option, as it would do nothing to improve function, so she sought a second opinion from Cleveland Clinic.

-Following an initial consultation, Sandy was referred to Antonio Rampazzo, MD, PhD, for a craniofacial assessment.
+Following an initial consultation, Sandy was referred to Antonio Rampazzo, MD, PhD for a craniofacial assessment.
 Dr. Rampazzo is a plastic surgeon within Cleveland Clinic’s Dermatology & Plastic Surgery Institute.
-He treats patients at main campus and Strongsville Family Health and Surgery Center.
+He treats patients at Cleveland Clinic's main campus and Strongsville Family Health and Surgery Center.

 “We discussed options for treatment, including a chin implant, but I did not think that would change things much.
 Her bite was completely off,” says Dr. Rampazzo.
 “There was a surgery I could do that would potentially fix her bite, lessen her chronic pain and improve her breathing – her condition had caused Sandy to have severe sleep apnea – and appearance.”

 According to Dr. Rampazzo, this surgery is typically performed in younger patients, around age 16 or so.
 For Sandy, this also meant a longer recovery considering the Ehlers-Danlos syndrome.

 Before and after photos of Sandy's life-changing surgery.
 (Courtesy of Cleveland Clinic)